 We will discuss the function of dairy components and eggs and how to replace them without loosing flavour and texture.
 We will look at the different sugars, their role and how to select the appropriate ones.
 We will look at the selection of fats to achieve the correct texture.
 We will analyse traditional recipes, learn how to convert a dairy-based recipe into a vegan preparation and also how to create new ice creams to suit our fancy!
 We will also look into the practicalities of making ice cream at home, what you need in terms of equipment and ingredients and how to prepare ice cream step-by-step.

-The course is organised in four one-hour theory modules plus a session based upon your interests.
+The course is organised in four one-hour theory modules plus a fifth session based upon your interests.
+After the course you are always free to contact me if anything is not clear or you need a bit of help.

-The course is organised in 5 hours, one-to-one, live and on demand, where I go through an introduction (but plenty to get you going and become independent in your own ice cream making) to the science of ice cream.
+The course is run synchronously (live) on demand, and is an introduction (but plenty to get you going and become independent in your own ice cream making) to the science of ice cream.

 In the first session, we go through the general physico-chemical properties and behaviour of water, carbohydrates, proteins, fats, fibers, air and then we move onto their role in ice cream in the second session.